confluentmedical/nitinol-design-concepts/210-xct-methods/index.md

 #### 4.6 Gumbel fit for defect sizes

 It has been observed that the size of nonmetallic inclusions in (nitinol and other metals) follows an [extreme value distribution](https://en.wikipedia.org/wiki/Generalized_extreme_value_distribution).
-We will use the `fitdistrplus` R package to create a Gubmel fitting function, and use this to fit the root-area data for each plane, and each scan, as shown below.
+We will use the `fitdistrplus` R package to create a Gumbel fitting function, and use this to fit the root-area data for each plane, and each scan, as shown below.

 ```
 gumbelFit <- function(vector){